 Differentiate how nonprofits are regulated compared to other organizations

 Identify fraud schemes commonly committed against nonprofits

 Recognize behavior by agents that could cause a nonprofit organization to be liable for fraud

-Assess what fraud prevention controls are most effective in the context of nonprofits
+Select the fraud prevention controls that are most effective in the context of nonprofits

 ACFE Ordering and Return Policy

 Please note: To be eligible for CPE credit, you must complete the final exam within one year of purchase date.
 You may only claim CPE credit for a course once.

 Lesson 1: The Harms and Perception of Fraud in Nonprofits

 Lesson 2: Regulatory Frameworks of Nonprofits

 Lesson 8: Marketing and Fundraising Schemes